 In England, local revenue for residential properties is currently collected through the Council Tax, which a great many commentators agree is grossly inefficient.
 One of the main criticisms is that the tax is still based on valuations that are 29 years out of date, but another serious defect is with the banding system.
 There are eight bands based on what the property would have been valued at in 1991 ranging between the minimum, band A at £40K, to the maximum, band H at £320K.
 Each council is allowed to set their own rates within these bands.
 In poorer areas the greater number of properties lie in bands A to D whereas In wealthier areas they tend to be in bands D to H, which means that wealthier areas can raise the same amount of revenue from a lower than normal rate, mainly from high value properties, which is seen as unfair.
 Table 1 shows comparative numbers of properties in the tax bands for different cities and counties in England in 2019:

 The inequity of the system was summed up in an article by a councillor from Kirklees in West Yorkshire; comparing their situation to that of Westminster:

-Within London, in 2019–20, a house in band D in Barking and Dagenham will be paying a council tax of £1556, more than double the tax of £752 for a band D house in Westminster.
-(Ref.2)
+Within London, in 2019–20, a house in band D in Barking and Dagenham will pay a council tax of £1556, more than double the tax of £752 for a band D house in Westminster.
+(4)